conondaFCC/hello-world/JavaDoc.md

 ### What should be documented as JavaDoc comment and how?
 **General rule, every class and public method should have a JavaDoc comment.** Exeptions: trivial classes, getter and setters, simple constructors.
 A class or method comment, describes briefly what the task is, what is does.
 To get the a good class description it migth be good to start with the methods first to get a grasp for what the class does, then describe the class.
+Information on JavaDoc for packages see examples on: https://www.intertech.com/Blog/whats-package-info-java-for/ **Note: Package Annotations can affect all classes, @deprecated will set all class to deprecated.**

 #### For methods
 Return values should be explained, like what does the return stand for, what is its goal or purpose.